AdaCore/spark2014/docs/lrm/source/language-defined-aspects-and-attributes.rst

 External_Tag		      No		     No tagged types Implicit_Dereference	      No		     No access types Import             	      Yes
-Independent        	      ?
+Independent        	      Yes
-Independent_Components 	      ?
+Independent_Components 	      Yes
 Inline             	      Yes
 Interrupt_Handler  	      No		     No tasking Interrupt_Priority 	      No		     No tasking Iterator_Element	      No
 Layout (record)		      Yes
 Link_Name     	      	      Yes
-Machine_Radix		      ?
+Machine_Radix		      Yes
 No_Return          	      Yes
 Output			      No		     No streams
 Pack              	      Yes